 Our aim is to provide excellent customer service for both the referring practice and the pet owner, whilst prioritising the animal's wellbeing.

-Benefit from advanced diagnostics, fast response case advice and informative CPD, all provided by the only registered specialist in veterinary cardiology based in New Zealand.
+Benefit from advanced diagnostics, fast response case advice and informative CPD.

-Refer a companion animal case for investigation and management plan.
+Refer a companion animal case for review/investigation and management plan.

 Call/email if you would like to discuss a cardiac case you are managing.

 Hire a Holter kit, containing everything required to record a 24 hour/48 hour/7 day ECG; with analysis and interpretation by our Cardiologist.
 (Please note, we do not send out Holter kits for cats; they would need to be referred if a Holter is needed).